solbu/hldig/TESTING.md

     ln -s ../testing/cgi-bin/

-Copy `htsearch.sh` from your $srcdir/scripts directory to the cgi-bin directory.
+Copy `htsearch.sh` from your $srcdir/scripts directory to your server root (not the cgi-bin directory).

 Change back to the top level of your htdig source directory.
 Start the lighttpd server